UnlockGPU/UnlockGPU/index-revised.md

 ---

 **We're tired of being locked out.
 We want to build, not beg.
-The time for action is now.
 Developers know what's broken.
 Investors can unlock the value.
-Join us: vote, organize, and build the future.**
+Join us.**

 ---